-We help support the communication of wants and needs, and to interact with others in daily life.
+Our speech pathologists (also known as speech therapists) promote communication skills for everyday activities and routines in children.
+We help support the communication of wants and needs and to interact with others in daily life.

-- Develop mealtime and feeding skills, including providing modified diets to enable safe eating and drinking
+- Working closely with our dietitians, develop mealtime and feeding skills, including providing modified diets to enable safe eating and drinking.

 Children with vision impairment often require support with learning concepts and language, as much of communication is aided by vision (for example, pointing at an aeroplane or bird in the sky).

-Our speech pathologists are skilled in ensuring communication systems such as boards or devices meet the individual’s accessibility needs.
+Our speech pathologists are skilled in ensuring communication systems such as boards or devices and aids meet the individual’s accessibility needs.
 This may be through increased colour contrast, enlarged images, or reduced visual complexity.